 - Emails or text messages

-- Blood, breath, or urine samples obtained from the suspect
+- Your blood, breath, or urine samples

 - Confessions or other statements